RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/snaps/auto-ssl-with-snaps.md

-# Auto SSL with Snaps
+# Auto TLS with Snaps

 We now include the option to enable Caddy in your snap.
-Caddy makes use of [Let's Encrypt](https://letsencrypt.org) to automatically provide you SSL protection for your communications.
+Caddy makes use of [Let's Encrypt](https://letsencrypt.org) to automatically provide you TLS protection for your communications.

 Starting from release 0.73 you can easily configure everything related to Caddy using snap hooks to ensure your DNS configuration is set up correctly before starting Caddy and Let's Encrypt support.